 St. Jude starting website to tell stories about patients

-MEMPHIS, Tenn. — St. Jude Children’s Research Hospital in Tennessee says it is starting an internet site that will contain stories about young patients and their families.
+MEMPHIS, Tenn.
+(AP) — St. Jude Children’s Research Hospital in Memphis says it is starting an internet site that will contain stories about young patients and their families.

 Richard Shadyac is the president of ALSAC, the fundraising and awareness organization for St. Jude.
 He says the shareable platform will feature “children, dedicated staff, brave parents, adult survivors, innovative scientists, special visitors, and all the generous donors and volunteers.”